sengchong/sengchong.github.io/_posts/2017-02-23-Running-npm-start-on-Cloud9.md

 categories: Cloud9
 tags: [documentation,sample]
 image:
-  feature: tim-gouw-167127.jpg
+  feature:
-  teaser:  tim-gouw-167127.jpg
+  teaser:
   credit:
   creditlink: ""
 ---
 Recently I have just started on learning react.
 After experimenting on various text, I have decided to go with Cloud9.
-Having multiple machine, Cloud9 being running on a cloud will make it much easier for me to continue my learning without breaking the flow.
+Having multiple machines, Cloud9 being running on a cloud will make it much easier for me to continue my learning without breaking the flow.

-However the first problem I faced was not able to run npm start as Cloud9 was being run on a virtual machine.
+However, the first problem I faced was not able to run npm start as Cloud9 was being run on a virtual machine.

 After much googling, I found a way to fix it.

-First you have to do npm install webpack-dev-server -g.
+First, you have to do npm install webpack-dev-server -g.

 But I faced some issue installing.
 To solve this I have to update to a later version of npm.